-Looking for a knife can be confusing, but here we break it down so you can shop with confidence.
+Looking for a knife can be confusing, but we break it down so you can shop with confidence.

 Knives are an extremely important part of any chef’s toolkit.
 They are often the first thing to touch your ingredients, and we all know that first impressions are important.
-If you don’t possess some basic knowledge of what a knife can do and what features it has, you’re going to wind up with something that not only can’t do its job, but is too sharp to be an expensive paperweight.
+If you don’t possess some basic knowledge of what a knife can do and what features it has, you’re going to wind up with something that not only can’t do its job, but is much too sharp to be an expensive paperweight.

 Throughout my own research and talking with experts and enthusiasts alike, I’ve found that it’s best to start simple.
 Ask yourself: What is the knife for?
 From there, you can determine the size you need and what material you’d like it to be made from.

 Sergio Menchaca of Texas Sage Forge backs this up.
 “When I’m shopping for a knife, I notice what catches my eye.
 It’s a very personal thing and really comes down to preference.
 Know what you need it for and be sure of yourself.
 Don’t let anyone talk you out of or into a knife you don’t really want,” he says.

 Whether you’re a knife novice or you’re just interested in learning a little more about knife characteristics, we’ve made knife shopping simple (or as simple as it can be) by providing you with all of the important questions to ask when you’re in the market for a new knife.

 Just like you need different pots and pans based on what you’re making, there’s no one knife that is perfect for every task.
 Professional chefs use a wide variety of knives in the kitchen, from cleavers for breaking down cuts of meat to Paring Knives for coring fruit.
 While most home chefs will not need quite as many knives as a professional, it's wise to have a few different shapes to choose from.

 When in doubt, you can always go for a set, which will give you a few different options.

 If you prefer something a little smaller, Nakiri Knives are shorter and may feel more manageable for cutting vegetables.
 The smaller the knife, the more precise you can get with your cuts, so Paring Knives are great for slicing up softer, more delicate ingredients.

 All of our knives are full tang and fully forged.
 This means that they’re crafted from one solid piece of Stainless Steel from hilt to blade, making them much more durable and stable.
 This allows you to put more pressure on your knife without worrying about breakage.
-Many cheaply made knives have a metal blade attached to a plastic or wooden handle with a few metal inlays to give the appearance of being full tang, however they are far less sturdy, and the handle can break off with just a couple uses.
+Many cheaply made knives have a metal blade attached to a plastic or wooden handle with a few metal inlays to give the appearance of being full tang, but they are far less sturdy and the handle can break off with just a couple uses.

 When looking for a knife, chances are Stainless Steel will suit your purposes well.
 Since Stainless Steel is an alloy, or a mixture of metals, its quality can vary.
 Knives advertised as “high carbon” indicate the strength of the blade and that the knife will remain sharp, however they often require more maintenance and need to be buffed to remain in good condition.
 Our Knives are treated with nitrogen, which helps maintain the sharpness without the specialized care.